Quickstart

 - Ensure the criterion is measurable and unambiguous with no room for partial success

-- Click Save Criteria
+- Click Save Criterion

 - Link the test to the specific criterion